 Before joining GHA he also coordinated the French NGO platform Coordination SUD’s health and development finance committees and the Working Group on the French law programming international aid and the fight against inequalities.

-EU Policy and Advocacy Officer
+Analysis and Advocacy Officer

 EU Advocacy Officer

-EU Policy and Advocacy Assistant
+EU Advocacy and Policy Assistant

 GHA is a member of a wide range of networks and civil society coalitions working in the field of global health and development aid: